Views From Segment 25 of the Colorado Trail (Summer 2017)

 I don’t know how close the fire got to the trail, but I find myself hoping the trees, foliage, and beautiful scenery along this segment wasn’t terribly damaged.
 I also am thanking my lucky stars that I got to finish the trail last year.
 In hindsight, the rain wasn’t so bad.
 ETB

-Another post about The Colorado Trail You May Like
+Another Article About The Colorado Trail You May Like